-HomeAdvisor (an Accredited Partner) says it had 12 million project requests last year and expects the number to be "far higher" this year.
+HomeAdvisor (an Authorized Partner) says it had 12 million project requests last year and expects the number to be "far higher" this year.
 Angie's List doesn't release statistics.

-HomeAdvisor (an Accredited Partner) Chief Technology Officer Brandon Ridenour noted that Angie's List was historically a paid site, so search traffic from homeowners seeking answers never made it into the site.
+HomeAdvisor (an Authorized Partner) Chief Technology Officer Brandon Ridenour noted that Angie's List was historically a paid site, so search traffic from homeowners seeking answers never made it into the site.

-HomeAdvisor (an Accredited Partner) is owned by IAC, one of the world's largest website operators.
+HomeAdvisor (an Authorized Partner) is owned by IAC, one of the world's largest website operators.
 It tried to buy Angie's List in 2015 but was turned down.